Volunteers in Nicaragua, you’re going to want to explore this hip island every weekend.

 - Hostel Life Is Good

-El Pital hostel (Free yoga classes, but is really rustic and not super well maintained, just FYI)
+El Pital hostel (Free yoga classes, but it's quite rustic and not super well maintained, just so you're aware).

 How To Get There From Granada (+Costs)

 Granada is a nearby tourists spot that you'll likely visit or get very familiar with if you're spending any amount of time in Nicaragua.
 Here are the directions to Ometepe island from Granada, though if you’re coming from anywhere else, you just need to get yourself to Rivas first, then take a bus to San Jorge.
 Once you get to San Jorge, you can take a ferry over to the actual island.
 Here's more detail on each of those steps.